kerberos-io/cloud/README.md

 ## License

-To use Kerberos Hub a license is required.
-This license will grant access the Kerberos Hub API, and allow to connect a number of cameras and Kerberos Vaults.
+To start using Hub, you'll require a license.
+This license will grant access to the Hub API and allow you to connect a number of Agents and Vaults.
 Request a license at `support@kerberos.io`.

 ## Installation

-The Kerberos Hub service has several dependencies, as described below.
-Different components needs to be installed and are leveraged by Kerberos Hub to store data (MongoDB), bi-directional communication (MQTT/Vernemq), etc. Each of these services are installed through the concept of Helm charts.
-Once all dependencies are installed you will see that Kerberos Hub itself is [also installed through the Kerberos Hub helm chart](https://github.com/kerberos-io/helm-charts/tree/main/charts/hub).
+Hub has several dependencies, as described below.
+Different components need to be installed and are leveraged by Hub to store data (MongoDB), bi-directional communication (MQTT/Vernemq), etc. Each of these services is installed through the concept of Helm charts.
+Once all dependencies are installed, you will see that Kerberos Hub itself is [also installed through the Kerberos Hub helm chart](https://github.com/kerberos-io/helm-charts/tree/main/charts/hub).

 ## What's in the repo?